We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 In that sense, the legal status of HHC is quite similar to that of delta-8 THC, another relatively new cannabinoid that is psychoactive but is “technically” legal because it’s derived from hemp.

-The bottom line is that the current laws leave a legal gray area allowing companies to sell “alternative” cannabinoids like delta-8, delta-10, THC-O, and HHC.
-Until this is addressed through legislation, we can expect more novel cannabinoid products to appear on the market.
+The bottom line is that the current laws leave a legal gray area, allowing companies to sell “alternative” cannabinoids like delta-8, delta-10, THC-O, and HHC.
+Until this is addressed through legislation, we can expect more synthetic THC products to appear on the market.

 Does HHC Show Up on a Drug Test?

 Drug tests look for the metabolites of THC.
-HHC does not produce the same metabolites as THC but it may produce similar metabolites which are not differentiated from THC metabolites, which means it could show up on a drug test.
+Since HHC has a similar structure, it may produce similar metabolites, which means it could show up on a drug test.
+So yes, you can test positive for THC if you use HHC products.

 What do HHC Products Contain?

-Another issue with HHC products is that they don’t necessarily contain HHC.
-For one thing, they may contain other cannabinoid and non-cannabinoid substances that were in the conversion product and then were hydrogenated during the synthesis of HHC.
+Another issue with HHC products is that they don’t necessarily contain just HHC.
+For one thing, they may contain other cannabinoid and non-cannabinoid substances that resulted from the conversion CBD into THC and were hydrogenated during the synthesis of HHC.

-Finally, the ratio of isomers varies between products and brands, which means the potency and effects will be different from one to the other based.
-All of these factors highlight the importance of proper third-party testing to verify exactly what you’re getting.
+Finally, the ratio of the two HHC isomers varies between products and brands, which means the potency and effects will be different.
+These factors highlight the importance of proper third-party testing to verify exactly what you’re getting.

 Who Makes HHC?

-Although we couldn’t find any specifics, we suspect that a small number of companies like Colorado Chromatography are making the purified HHC which is then sold to HHC vendors who use it to formulate their own products.
+Although I couldn’t find many details, I suspect that a few companies, like Colorado Chromatography, are making the purified HHC, which is then sold to HHC vendors who formulate their own products.

 HHC Third-Party Testing

-If you’ve read any of our articles, you’ll know that we’re big on third-party testing.
+If you’ve read any of my articles, you’ll know I’m big on third-party testing.

-We always recommend that people only buy CBD, delta-8-THC, and any other hemp cannabinoid product with publicly available, up-to-date potency and contaminant third-party test reports produced by a reputable lab.
+I always recommend that people only buy CBD, delta-8-THC, and any other hemp cannabinoid product with publicly available, up-to-date potency and contaminant third-party test reports done by a reputable lab.

-That’s even more important for HHC because it’s a hot new product and requires advanced chemical knowledge to prepare and purify.
-An added problem with HHC is that very few testing labs know how to identify and quantify it.
+That’s even more important for HHC because it’s a relatively new product and requires advanced chemical knowledge to prepare and purify.
+An added problem with HHC is that few testing labs know how to identify it.

-KCA developed methods to identify and measure the two isomers of HHC and released several scientific papers (that we linked to earlier) about these substances.
+KCA developed methods to identify and measure the two isomers of HHC and released several scientific papers (that I discussed earlier) about these substances.
 It’s also one of the only labs that provide accurate and reliable test results for delta-8-THC and delta-10 THC.

-As you can see in the above screenshot, this lab result shows you exactly how much HHC (in both of its isomer forms, 9R and 9S) is present in the product.
+As you can see in the above screenshot, this lab result shows exactly how much HHC (in both its isomer forms, 9R and 9S) is present in the product.

 The Best HHC Brands

 You have to be careful when shopping for HHC.
-Although many companies are selling HHC vape pens, carts, gummies, and more, only a few are trustworthy and send their products to the reputable labs we mentioned earlier.
+Although many companies sell HHC vape pens, carts, gummies, and more, only a few are trustworthy and send their products to the reputable labs I mentioned earlier.
 There are many scam vendors and low-quality products.

-If you’re completely deadset on trying out HHC, we recommend exercising caution and doing plenty of research before buying anything.
+If you’re completely deadset on trying out HHC, I recommend exercising caution and doing plenty of research before buying anything.

-- Summit, the sister company of reputable CBD brand R&R
+- Summit, the sister company of the reputable CBD brand R&R

-- TreHouse, a brand operated by CBDfx, another trusted CBD company
+- TreHouse, a brand operated by CBDfx, another trustworthy CBD company

 Summit